Kylin-Network/kylin-collator/README.md

   }
 }
 ```

-#### Register the parachain ( This step is only require if you have manually built from the source as shown in 2b above)
+3. If you followed and launched the network either using the docker or polkadot-launch then you should have your parachains registered to the relaychain and you can skip the below two steps and can go [here](#submit-data-request)

+#### Register the parachain

 1. Switch to custom endpoint 9944 for sudo access
 2. Select `Developer` -> `Sudo`
 3. Submit the following transaction to register your parachain
    ![example of registering a parachain](./doc/imgs/registerParachain.png)

-#### Validate the parachain is registered (This step is only require if you have manually built from the source as shown in 2b above)
+#### Validate the parachain is registered

 1. Verify parathread is registered
    - On custom endpoint 9944, select `Network` -> `Parachains`